MariPeshko/MiniRT/README.md

 `Viewport_Height = Viewport_Width / Aspect_Ratio`

-**Basis Vectors (right and up) for Viewport Orientation**
+**Basis Vectors (right and up) for Viewport Orientation** **Calculate the Horizontal and Vertical Step Vectors for Pixels**

 When we say "basis vectors", we are referring to a special set of vectors that define the orientation and coordinate system for the viewport in 3D space.

 To correctly place the viewport, we need two perpendicular vectors that define the viewport’s plane.
+The magnitude of the VPs Horizontal and Vertical vectors are the difference between two pixels in that direction.

 Why Do We Need Basis Vectors for the Viewport?